faceleg/pagesofinterest.net/_posts/2024-02-10-organisational-debt.md

 We're familiar with financial debt.
 Workers in IT understand technical debt.
 Recognising organisational debt and how to manage it is important for leaders to succeed in their mission.

 Organisational debt is a limit to success.
 Money, people and other resources can support growth despite it but true and fundamental success is impossible without addressing it.
-This requires an understanding of the topic and awareness of how it develops alongside a willingness and ability to reshape organisations and behavior towards better outcomes.
+This requires an understanding of the topic and awareness of how it develops alongside a willingness and ability to reshape organisations and behaviour towards better outcomes.

 ## Jump to section